The world of Minority Report is about to be unlocked, and the key is inside your phone

 Facebook wants to help you hear through your skin

 Remember that scene in Minority Report where Tom Cruise’s character walks into a Gap and an AI voice asks him if he’s still enjoying the trousers he bought last week?
-That vision was dreamt up by MIT consultants to the film many years ago, and as of today it would be entirely possible to reproduce, given we all now walk around with smartphones which could be alerted in such a manner.
+That vision was dreamt up by MIT consultants for the film many years ago, and as of today it would be entirely possible to reproduce, given we all now walk around with smartphones which could be alerted in such a manner.
 There’s just a few snags.
 GPS, Bluetooth, NFC and Beacons are all technologies which have singularly failed to live up to the hype around hyper-location targeting.
 My inbox is daily filled with startups doing ‘in-store’ location targeting, with various flavours of Wifi, Bluetooth, you name it.
 None of them have interested me in the slightest.
 Until, that is, I met NewAer at the most recent SXSW.

 In a demo area with, crucially, a bar, I slipped a small plastic disc into my pocket (a ‘physical cookie’ if you will) which — once loaded — magically contained my Facebook profile.
 As I walked around the room, I would be, without asking, presented with my favourite drink (G&T) and put into a queue for a side-demo of a VR experience just by hanging close by, instead of waiting in line.
 I could approach screens which would tell me if there were any other people from London in the room.
 I didn’t retrieve or open my phone once the whole time, and every experience was tailored to me.
 If I walked away from the area my data and profile disappeared from the screens.